himkak/notes/SystemDesign/twitter timeline/Twitter.md

 - If the follower is not an active user(didnt logged in from last 30 days), no need to update its timeline object.
 - For non-active user home timeline is not cached, and if this user logs in his home timeline is made by querying the DB
 - Complexity of O(n) where n being the number of people following you
-- Fanout to be done for non-celebrity
+- Fanout to be done for non-celebrity.
 		Data storage :
 			Tweet : text, userId, time, location, image url, video url followers : userId, followingUserId (1,2 : 1,3)